Prachurya-Ray/Cpp-practice/README.md

 # Cpp-practice
-This repo contains C++ codes of all my practice questions.
+This repo consists of C++ codes of all my practice questions.